 We are delighted that you have an offer of a place to read biological sciences here at Downing from October.
-Once your school or college examinations are over, you may want to think about making some preparation before you start your course at Cambridge.
+Once you have received your exam results, you may want to think about making some preparation before you start your course at Cambridge.
 This may well ease your workload during term.

 As it indicates on the official website for the Natural Sciences Tripos, there is no pre-requisite preparatory reading that needs to be done.
 However, the web-site does list some texts that might be useful introductions to some of the subjects.
 These range from the foundation textbooks (Molecular Biology of the Cell) to more ‘light’ reading.
 Rather than the available couple of months, it would probably take a good year to read everything suggested!
 However, you may want to browse some of these to help you in making your selections of courses.

 If you have not taken A–level Biology and are proposing to take Biology courses then it is very valuable to do some preparatory work.
 We would suggest Essential Cell Biology, the companion book to Molecular Biology of the Cell, that contains basic, core knowledge about how cells work.
 Alternatively you could consult an A2–level Biology text.

 Many of you will choose to take Chemistry as one of your first–year subjects, in which case the suggested book' Why Chemical Reactions Happen' gives an excellent explanation of the basic ideas in Chemistry.